joey-qytyku/OS-90-i386/docs/code.md

 Some are general concepts, while other tips here are specific to OS/90.

 * Optimize the code that runs repeadedly and is the slowest, aka speed critical
-* Do not optimize code that runs only once or takes the lest execution time
+* Do not optimize code that runs only once or takes the least execution time
 * Always be efficient AND elegant
 * Avoid premature optimization
 * Slow code is always bad code
 * Use a structure of arrays when possible
 * Pack structures and use bit fields to save memory
 * Align structures for performance

+## Userspace

+Userspace is generally larger than kernel space and demands more resources.

+* Allocate memory using the user API rather than DPMI or XMS
+* Avoid accessing virtual devices to reduce arbitration overhead
+* Unfreeze blocks if less frequently used
+* Do not unfreeze blocks for performance
+* Release blocks to reuse allocated memory
+* Use API data structures

+Memory management uses handles which can be locked or released.
+Locking memory will return a pointer and ensure it does not move.
+Unlocking memory means that the block can be relocated to reduce fragmentation.

+Unlocking can be used with the intention of locking it again and reusing the block.

 # Assembly Guidelines